-In the last decade, a new generation of models was conceptualized turning to larger and up to global scales and embracing socio-ecological complexity by coupling concepts from dynamic land-use global models and agent-based models \citep{Rounsevell.2011, Arneth.2014}.
-Building upon this framework \citet{Brown.2019} identified societal breakdown as an emergent property of large-scale behavioral models of land-use change to different climate-economic scenarios.
-To strengthen the human side of the equation(s), much attention was payed to increase realism when modelling human decision making in socio-economic and socio-ecological models \citep{Schluter.2017, Schill.2019} as well as modelling collective behaviour and social tipping dynamics \citep{Wiedermann.2020}.
-Recently, the mentioned efforts precipitated in a comprehensive modelling framework for so-called World-Earth Models \citep{Donges.2020,donges2021taxonomies}.
+In the last decade, a new generation of models has been conceptualized turning to larger and up to global scales and embracing social-ecological complexity by integrating concepts from dynamic land-use models and agent-based models \citep{Rounsevell.2011, Arneth.2014}.
+Building on this framework \citet{Brown.2019} identified societal breakdown as an emergent property of large-scale behavioral models of land-use change under different climate-economic scenarios.
+To strengthen the human side of the equation(s), much attention has been paid to increase realism in modeling human decision making in socio-economic and social-ecological models \citep{Schluter.2017, Schill.2019,beckage2022incorporating,moore2022determinants} as well as modeling collective behavior and social tipping dynamics \citep{Wiedermann.2020,otto2020social}.
+Recently, these efforts have culminated in a comprehensive modeling framework for so-called World-Earth Models \citep{Donges.2020,donges2021taxonomies}.
 Also, Tainter's theory was previously modeled following a system dynamics based approach, focusing on the diminishing returns of resource acquisition, due to the formation of a bureaucracy \citep{Bardi.2019}.